 One downside of this type of feeder is that photos of birds in a cage aren’t as pleasing as birds unobstructed by bars.
 But I try to take most bird pictures when the birds are away from feeders.
 So that isn’t a huge issue for me.

-After a couple years of use, the feeder is holding up well.
+2020 Update: After three years of use, the feeder is holding up well.
 It’s very solidly constructed.
 Still popular with smaller birds, it is usually busy all day.
-When the spring flocks come through, the Nuttery Globe cage feeder plus two Woodlink Coppper Top cage feeders are places where I can still offer sunflower hearts to smaller birds.
+When the spring flocks come through, the Nuttery Globe cage feeder plus three Woodlink Coppper Top cage feeders are places where I can still offer sunflower hearts to smaller birds.